 As disclosed in Note 34 to the financial statements, there was a takeover action of the Company by Assets Management Corporation of Nigeria (AMCON): Bureau of Public Enterprises and the Nigerian Electricity Regulatory Commission (NERC) hence the restructuring of its Board and Management.
-Also, on 25 March 2024, the board members of the Company were changed following the change in the board of AMCON and BPE.

-On 3rd June 2024, the Central Bank of Nigeria (CBN) revoked the license of Heritage Bank Plc with immediate effect.
+Also, on 3rd June 2024, the Central Bank of Nigeria (CBN) revoked the license of Heritage Bank Plc with Immediate effect.
 The Company will allow the process to follow due course and will engage with the liquidator to ensure that a reasonable and fair outcome is achieved.

-There were no other events after the reporting date which could have had any material effect on the loss for the year ended 31 December 2021 which have not been adequately provided for or disclosed in the Financial Statements.
+There were no other events after the reporting date which could have had any material effect on the loss for the year ended 31 December 2022 which have not been adequately provided for or disclosed in the Financial Statements.